Progressive Conservative Party of Canada

+Like their British counterparts, members and supporters of the Progressive Conservative Party were known as "Tories".
+Provincial variants of the Progressive Conservative Party continue to exist in a number of provinces.

+Predecessors

+The party pre-dates Confederation in 1867, when it accepted many conservative-leaning former members of the Liberal Party into its ranks.
+At Confederation, the Conservative Party became Canada's first governing party under Sir John A. Macdonald.
 The federal Tories governed Canada for over 40 of the country's first 70 years of existence.

 However, the party spent the majority of its history in opposition as the nation's number-two federal party, behind the Liberal Party of Canada.
-From 1896 to 1993, the Tories formed a government six times—from 1911 to 1921, briefly in 1926, from 1930 to 1935, from 1957 to 1963, from 1979 to 1980 and from 1984 to 1993.
+From 1896 to 1993, the Tories formed government six times—from 1911 to 1921, briefly in 1926, from 1930 to 1935, from 1957 to 1963, from 1979 to 1980 and from 1984 to 1993.
 It stands as the only Canadian party to have won more than 200 seats in an election—a feat it accomplished twice: in 1958 and 1984.

-The party suffered a decade-long decline following the 1993 federal election and formally dissolved on December 7, 2003, when it merged with the Canadian Alliance to form the modern-day Conservative Party of Canada.
-The last meeting of the Progressive Conservative federal caucus was held in early 2004.
-The Conservative Party of Canada took power in 2006 and governed under the leadership of Stephen Harper until 2015, when it was defeated by the Liberal Party under Justin Trudeau.

-Between the party's founding in 1867 and its adoption of the "Progressive Conservative" name in 1942, the party changed its name several times.
-It was most commonly known as the Conservative Party.